samanthasotoo/Yelp/README.md

 ### Load:

 - I loaded my data into Amazon Web Services Datawarehouse (AWS Redshift Serverless), we had a predefined schema because of our dbSchema.
-- We performed combination of both drag and drop and automation to upload dimensions files to Datawarehouse from S3 bucket.
+- I performed combination of both drag and drop and automation to upload dimensions files to Datawarehouse from S3 bucket.
-- My data was running into errors while loading to AWS Redshift Serverless
+- My data was running into errors while loading to AWS Redshift Serverlesss so I tried loading into Google BigQuery, which was more seamless.
+- I eventually was able to connect to AWS Redshift using my Python script.

 ### Visualization: